State: MN

 Existing Bridge Description:

-The existing 5-span open spandrel concrete deck arch bridge was 1049.94-ft long and 66.3-ft wide with six reinforced concrete substructures.
-It had two 12-ft-wide traffic lanes, two 17-ft-wide bike paths, two 6-ft-wide shoulders (buffer) and two 7-ft-wide sidewalks.
-The bridge was built in 1923 and rehabilitated in 1970.
-Many elements were found to be deteriorated and laden with chlorides.
-Deteriorated original and rehabilitated elements warranted extensive concrete repair and full deck and spandrel cap beam replacement.
+The existing 5-span open spandrel concrete deck arch bridge was 1049.94-ft long and 66.3-ft wide with six reinforced concrete supports.
+It had two 10-ft-wide traffic lanes, two 5-ft-wide bike paths, two 10-ft-wide shoulders (buffer) and two 7-ft-wide sidewalks.
+Built in 1923 and rehabilitated in 1970, the bridge is listed on the National Register of Historic Places and is recognized as a Minneapolis Landmark.
+Many of the original and rehabilitated elements were deteriorated and laden with chlorides.
+Degradation and changing usage warranted an extensive structural rehabilitation and required closure of the bridge for extensive concrete repair and full deck and spandrel cap beam replacement.

 Replacement or New Bridge:

 The newly rehabilitated bridge has two 11-ft-wide traffic lanes [each with 2-ft-wide striped shoulder (reaction area)] and two 17-ft-wide shared used paths from West abutment to Pier 4.
 The section tapers to four 11-ft-wide traffic lanes and two 12-ft-wide shared-use paths just east of Pier 4 and extends to the East abutment.
-The cross-section consists of forty-three 4-ft-deep spandrel cap beams spaced from 13-ft to 28-ft with 14-inch-thick 6,000 psi full-depth precast deck panels.
+The bridge has 4-ft-deep spandrel cap beams spaced from 13-ft to 28-ft, with 14-inch-thick 6,000 psi full-depth precast deck panels.

 Construction Method:

-The original contract allowed for 3 months of full closure and 1 month partial closure.
-However, the County allowed 4 months of full closure for ABC with public support, as long as the bridge was open to traffic by September 1.
+The original contract allowed for three months of full closure and one month of partial closure.
+However, the County allowed four months of full closure for ABC with public support, as long as the bridge was open to traffic by September 1.
+Traffic was restored on September 1, 2016, 116 days after closure, completing the ABC period.

 The contract had a disincentive of $10,000/day if the bridge was not open by September 1.
 The contract did not include incentives.